dxiong2000/git-commit-bot/README.md

 # git-commit-bot
-clone this repository and run script.bat
+clone this repository and follow the guide here: https://www.thewindowsclub.com/how-to-schedule-batch-file-run-automatically-windows-7

-the script runs on a 24 hour timer